-So far, we described algorithms for decoding of polar codes in a recursive way.
-This notion has enabled us to restate the hardware implementation for SC for Arikan's construction, that were proposed by Leroux \textit{et al.} \cite{Leroux2012}.
-In addition, we suggested an implementation for BP decoding for the GCC schedule.
-In this section, we would like to generalize these constructions for other types of kernels.
-Because we already covered the implementation for Arikan's codes in some details, we will be more brief in this section, mainly emphasizing the principle differences from the designs in Section \ref{sec:HrdwreArikConstr}.
+Thus far, we described decoding algorithms for the $(u+v,v)$ polar code.
+This notion has enabled us to restate the SC implementation for Arikan's construction, that were proposed by Leroux \textit{et al.} \cite{Leroux2012}.
+In addition, we suggested a BP decoding implementation employing the GCC schedule.
+In this subsection, we generalize these constructions for other types of polar codes.
+Since we already covered implementations for Arikan's code in some details, in this section we provide a more concise description of the implementations, mainly emphasizing the principle differences from the designs in Subsection \ref{sec:HrdwreArikConstr}.